bids-standard/bids-specification/src/04-modality-specific-files/10-microscopy.md

 -   The target frame of reference has the same units as the `PixelSizeUnits` metadata.

--   The chunk transform is described by 2 metadata fields: a transformation matrix and a description of the axis of the matrix.
+-   The chunk transformation is described by 2 metadata fields: an affine transformation matrix and a description of the axis of the matrix.

 -   Other transformations should be described in derivatives.